Learn, practise and remember the word "Discernment" with flashcards, spelling bee and vocabulary quizzes

 "His discernment helped him see through the deceptive marketing tactics."

-Detailed Meaning of Discernment
+Meaning and Usage of Discernment

 The noun 'discernment' refers to It encompasses the quality or act of having keen insight, intuition, or discrimination in distinguishing between different options, choices, or situations.
 'Discernment' involves the capacity to assess and evaluate information, experiences, or people to make sound judgments or decisions.
 It implies a combination of wisdom, perceptiveness, and thoughtful analysis to discern the true nature, value, or significance of something.
 'Discernment' often involves a deeper level of understanding or insight that goes beyond surface-level observations.
 It signifies the ability to recognize and appreciate subtleties, patterns, or underlying truths that may elude others.
 'Discernment' is an essential trait in critical thinking, problem-solving, and navigating complex situations, allowing individuals to make informed choices and pursue paths aligned with their values and goals.

-Example Sentences for Discernment
+Example Sentences Using Discernment

 1. His discernment allowed him to make wise decisions in difficult situations.